Puget Sound Bird Fest

 We are pleased to be co-hosting this wonderful festival with the City of Edmonds once again this year!
 Below you’ll find the event schedule and registration for field activities, such as bird walks.

-Registrations now open!
-Find the registrations links in the description for each activity.
+Registration for field activities opens May 1.
+Registrations links can be found in the description for each activity.

 *Indicates pre-registration required.